Judge Orders Couple To Turn Over Money Raised For Homeless Man

 “I wish it didn’t come to this.
 I hate that it came to this.
 I always felt like I was in a weird situation.
 I didn’t want to be pressuring to get a lawyer or do anything because I didn’t want to seem ungrateful.
 I had to ask them for everything in the beginning.
 It was like a joke, they were like my parents, but the joke starts not being funny.”

-Ironically, D’Amico used a small amount of the money to fund his own gambling addiction, but insists he paid back the $500 from his winnings.
+Ironically, D’Amico used a small amount of the money to fund his own gambling addiction but insists he paid back the $500 from his winnings.

 Defense attorney Ernest Badway made a statement regarding his clients, stating they are prepared to be scrutinized to prove their innocence.
 “They have said they will have a forensic accounting, they’ve said they’re fine with a trustee, they’ve said they are they’ll open their books.
 What more can they do?
 I urge everybody to withhold judgement until that’s been made public.”